 The NTS Tool is at the heart of the Nurturing the Seed service model created for Indigenous infants, toddlers and young children and their parents/caregivers.
 The model is designed to guide and support service providers in their work with children, from birth to age 6, and their families.
 Indigenous Elders, service providers and content experts worked on the model with IEMHP, keeping Indigenous culture, traditions, and ways of being and knowing front-and-center in the planning and design.

 Use of the NTS model has demonstrated the strongest results when leaders and service providers across organizations and sectors are trained and supported in using the tools.
 NTS was also developed to support communities and agencies in working collaboratively, and is guided by and tailored to communities’ unique needs.
 The NTS model includes training, coaching, resources, technology, and ongoing support for implementing and sustaining the model widely in communities.

-Today, Nurturing the Seed has evolved into a large, pan-Canadian project.
-The Nurturing the Seed study measures the effectiveness of the Nurturing the Seed community intervention, in particular the use of the Nurturing the Seed tools with families of Indigenous children less than 6.
-It monitors the improvement of:
+Over the past several years, Nurturing the Seed has also evolved into a pan-Canadian project.
+This NTS work measures the effectiveness of the NTS model - in particular, the use of the tools with families of Indigenous children, from birth to age 6.
+It evaluates the improvement of: